-- The availability of makeup testing and the conditions that make test takers eligible to take a makeup test are at the sole discretion of the College Board - You must take the entire SAT or SAT with Essay at a makeup test. - Access to scores from makeup administrations may be delayed by several weeks. - The Question-and-Answer Service (QAS) isn't offered for makeup tests, even if QAS was available for the original test date.
+- The availability of makeup testing and the conditions that make test takers eligible to take a makeup test are at the sole discretion of College Board. - Waitlist registrants are not eligible to take a makeup test. - You must take the entire SAT or SAT with Essay at a makeup test. - Access to scores from makeup administrations may be delayed by several weeks. - The Question-and-Answer Service (QAS) isn't offered for makeup tests, even if QAS was available for the original test date.
 (QAS is a Student Answer Service.)